apache/pulsar/site2/docs/tiered-storage-overview.md

     > #### Tip
     >
-    > For more information about how to use AWS S3 offloader with Pulsar, see [here](tiered-storage-aws.md).
+    > For more information about how to use the AWS S3 offloader with Pulsar, see [here](tiered-storage-aws.md).
     >
-    > For more information about how to use GCS offloader with Pulsar, see [here](tiered-storage-gcs.md).
+    > For more information about how to use the GCS offloader with Pulsar, see [here](tiered-storage-gcs.md).

 * Tiered storage uses [Apache Hadoop](http://hadoop.apache.org/) to support filesystems for long term storage.